6.10 Stakeholder meetings

 6.10.3 Outcomes of the meeting

 The PBAC Secretariat will provide all attendees with a copy of the draft outcomes of the meeting and an opportunity to make comments or changes.
 The attendees will be asked to ratify the outcomes.
 Different points of view and different perspectives will be outlined in the outcomes.
-The attendees are expected to ratify the outcomes within 21 calendar days of the meeting.
-Attendees will receive five days to review, comment on and ratify the outcomes.
+The attendees are expected to ratify the outcomes within 15 business days of the meeting.
+Attendees will receive five business days to review, comment on and ratify the outcomes.

 The department will publish the outcomes on the PBS website.